alobanov/alobanov.github.io/_posts/2024-10-12-test-description.md

 ```
 when season is summer
 and the wind is blowing south
-and Peter decides to buy an ice cream
+and the rain is over
 ```

 <br/>